Licinius/StackExchangeDumpFilter/README.md

 # StackExchangeDumpFilter

-StackExchangeDumpFilter allows you to filter a stack Exchange dump
+StackExchangeDumpFilter allows you to filter a Stack Exchange dump

 ## Installation